CristianaGogoanta/Manual_Testing_Portofolio/Final Project/README.md

 *
 ![image](https://user-images.githubusercontent.com/37835952/191855797-34e11875-443e-48d6-bd19-56d2e1bb0894.png)

-* During this testing, all 15 test cases planned for execution were tested.
+During this testing, all 15 test cases planned for execution were tested.
+From the 15 tests, a total number of 3 bugs were discovered, whose priorities are: 1 – highest, 1 – high and 1 – medium.

-* Defectele raportate au fost remediate si retestate.
+The reported defects were fixed and retested.
-* Riscurile de produs au fost diminuate prin upgradarea aplicatiei.
+Product risks have been reduced by upgrading the application.
-* Se va efectua retestarea și testarea de regresie pentru noua versiune a aplicație.
+Retesting and regression testing will be done for the new version of the application.

 # 2 API testing